 “It’s just that large crowds tend to overwhelm me,” he said, walking on.
 Kate fell in step beside him.
 “I don’t mind people,” he added hurriedly.
 “I like company, in fact.
 When there are clear expectations and I know how to behave.
 It’s just that at functions where alcohol is involved, everyone seems to know what’s going on except for me.”

 Cullen ended his explanation there.
 He was certain sounded like an idiot.
 To his surprise, Kate smiled and nodded.

 “I feel the same,” she admitted.
 “But then again, I’ve never been to a real party before.
 I mean, I’ve been to balls and festivals and the opera.
 But I’ve never been to an real tavern to have real drinks with real people.
 I think it will be exciting.”

 “Aristocrats aren’t real people?”

 “I didn’t mean it that way.
 But you know how it is.
 A mage can’t just go places.
 Not on my own, with no one to escort me.
 Not that I was asking you to escort me,” Kate added hurriedly.
 “Not as a templar monitoring a mage or anything.
 Just, as a friend.
 I thought that maybe we could go together.
 Moral support for the troops and all.”

 “Moral support is important,” Cullen agreed.
 “For you as well as the troops.
 After all, if this is your first tavern opening…”

 “I rather liked having tea in a tankard.”
-Though that was entirely because of the company, Cullen thought.

 What Kate thought, she did not say.
 And against his better judgment, Cullen found himself saying: